learn-co-curriculum/reading-ios-nsarray/README.md

 NSArray *students = @[ @"Joe", @"Mark", @"Tom"];
 ```

-We would have to manually change our `for` loop's maximum to look like this:
+We would have to manually change our `for` loop's conditional to look like this:

 ```objc
 for (NSUInteger i = 0; i < 3; i++) {...}
 ```

 How did we know it needed to be `3` this time and not `2`?
-Well, because we are manually tracking the number of elements in the array!
+Well, because we manually counted the number of elements in the array!
 However, we can get our `for` loop to count the number of elements in the array for us *at run time*.
-This means that our `for` loop could handle an array of *any* length by having it call this handy `count` method on the `students` array and using its result to limit the counter that governs our `for` loop.
-Implementing the `count` method in the `for` loop's conditional statement would like this:
+This means that our `for` loop can handle a `students` array of *any* length just by having it call this handy `count` method and using its result to limit the `for` loop's counter.
+Implementing the `count` method in our `for` loop's conditional statement would like this:

 ```objc
 for (NSUInteger i = 0; i < [students count]; i++) {...}